Fox's Ingraham taking vacation as advertisers flee amid controversy

 Hogg wrote on Twitter that an apology just to mollify advertisers was insufficient.

-Ingraham's show runs on Fox News, part of Rupert Murdoch's Twenty-First Century Fox Inc .
+Ingraham's show runs on Fox News, part of Rupert Murdoch's Twenty-First Century Fox Inc <FOXA.O>.

 (Reporting by Rich McKay in Atlanta; additional reporting by Suzannah Gonzales in Chicago, Gina Cherelus in New York, Andrew Hay; Editing by Kim Coghill and Chizu Nomiyama)